 It’s a slow growth but it was growing.
 So, Pinterest was the way to go!

-Before two weeks ago I discovered how to be more successful in Facebook and Twitter promotion (I’ll explain it in another article), Pinterest was and always my favorite platform I used to share my blog with.
+Before two weeks ago I discovered how to be more successful in Facebook and Twitter promotion (I’ll explain it in another article), Pinterest was and always my favorite platform I used to share my blog.

 Pinterest still is, and always will be!